CraZySacX/node-jdbc/README.md

     // Table modifying statements (UPDATE/INSERT/DELETE/etc) are called with executeUpdate jdbc.executeUpdate("UPDATE table SET column = value", genericQueryHandler);

-    // Use non generic callbacks to handle specific SQL queries individually, and to nest queries jdbc.executeUpdate("INSERT INTO table VALUES (value)", function(err, results) {
+    // Use non-generic callbacks to handle queries individually and/or to nest queries jdbc.executeUpdate("INSERT INTO table VALUES (value)", function(err, results) {

       if(results > some_arbitrary_value) {